miki151/keeperrl_wiki/Creature/Creature_Guide.md

 <img src="/keeperrl_wiki/Cyclops.png" title="fig:/keeperrl_wiki/Cyclops.png" alt="/keeperrl_wiki/Cyclops.png" width="100" />
 ''A nasty Minor Villain for unprepared Keepers, the Cyclops correctly realizes that large groups of cretures can be a threat, and will actively attack dungeons that reach 13 population.
 Cyclopes are resistant to arrows and are effective melee fighters, so it's best to bring support troops and set up opportunities to flank.

-That said, cyclopes are not only fine candidates for conversion, but their brains can make potions which improve the drinker's defense; particularly legendary rafters have been known to use cyclops testicles to decorate helmets.
+That said, cyclopes are not only fine candidates for conversion, but their brains can make potions which improve the drinker's defense; particularly legendary crafters have been known to use cyclops testicles to decorate helmets.
 No matter what, a defeated cyclops is helpful.

 [Dark Elf](/keeperrl_wiki/Dark_Elf "wikilink")
 <img src="/keeperrl_wiki/Dark_/keeperrl_wiki/Elf.png" title="fig:/keeperrl_wiki/Dark_/keeperrl_wiki/Elf.png" alt="/keeperrl_wiki/Dark_/keeperrl_wiki/Elf.png" width="100" />